Current Version: 3.2.0

-To find out what’s new, visit the New Features section of the Manual.
+To find out what’s new, visit the releases feed on Github.

 Installation packages for Audacity are provided by many GNU/Linux and Unix-like distributions.
 Use the distribution’s usual package manager (where available) to install Audacity.
 If necessary, you could try searching for an appropriate Audacity package on rpmseek.

 The current release version for Linux is Audacity 3.2.0

 Some distributions offer Audacity that was incorrectly built against the wrong wxWidgets (3.0.x).
 Audacity 3.2.0 must be built against wxWidgets 3.1.3 or later.

 Audacity does not run directly on Chrome OS, but Chrome OS 69 or later support running containerized Linux.
 At time of writing, Linux support in Chrome OS is experimental – refer to Google support for information about running Linux applications on Chrome OS.